Donald Trump Admitted To Second-Degree Murder In Bob Woodward Interview, Former Federal Prosecutor Claims

-Donald Trump admitted to committing second-degree murder through the admission in his interview with journalist Bob Woodward, a former federal prosecutor claims.
+Donald Trump admitted to committing second-degree murder in his interview with journalist Bob Woodward, a former federal prosecutor claims.

-The president has come under fire for the release of tapes that showed him discussing the severity of the coronavirus in early February, which appeared to contradict statements he made at the time downplaying it and predicting that it would be over soon within the United States.
+The president has come under fire for the release of tapes that showed him discussing the severity of the coronavirus in early February, which appeared to contradict statements he made at the time downplaying it and predicting that it would quickly pass in the U.S.

 In the snippet of the taped interview, published by CNN this week, Trump said he knew at the time that the coronavirus had an airborne spread and that it was significantly deadlier than the seasonal flu.